yoasif/yoasif.github.io/_posts/2024-06-24-mozilla-reddit-ama-2024-firefox-priorities-what-you-missed.markdown

 Aaron said that the team does "[competitor analysis as part of UX explorations and research studies](https://www.reddit.com/r/firefox/comments/1de7bu1/were_the_firefox_leadership_team_at_mozilla_ama/l8gdpj3/)", and that the best way to make feature requests is via Mozilla Connect (Bugzilla being better for bugs).

-I think that the answers here help to explain why feedback to Bugzilla is often ineffectual -- it seems that design feedback may not in scope by the time something is released in Nightly, since Product and UX folks are using tools that either didn't exist just a few years ago (Connect) or are closed to the community (Jira).
+I think that the answers here help to explain why feedback to Bugzilla is often ineffectual -- it seems that design feedback may not be in scope by the time something is released in Nightly, since Product and UX folks are using tools that either didn't exist just a few years ago (Connect) or are closed to the community (Jira).

 ### Reporting Broken Sites